-The Board of Directors has considered the resilience of the Company, considering its current financial position, and the principal and emerging risks facing the business including the impact of COVID-19 on global markets and potential implications for the Group's financial performance.
-The Board reviewed liquidity forecasts for a period of 12 months from the signing date of the account which indicate that, taking into account downsides which could be reasonably anticipated, the Company will have enough funds to meet its liabilities as they fall due for that period.
+The Board of Directors has considered the resilience of the Company, considering its current financial position, and the principal and emerging risks facing the business and potential implications for the Group's financial performance.
+The Board reviewed liquidity forecasts and cash flow forecasts for a period of 12 months from the signing date of the account which indicate that, taking into account downsides which could be reasonably anticipated, the Company will have enough funds to meet its liabilities as they fall due for that period.
 The financial statements have therefore been prepared on a going concern basis.

-The Board considered the impact of COVID-19 by applying a stressed scenario, including a 25% reduction in management fee revenue.
+The Board considered this by applying a stressed scenario, including a 22% reduction in management fee revenue.
 The stressed scenario, for the entire forecast period, show that the Company will continue to operate profitably and meet its liabilities as they fall due for a period of a least 12 months from the date of signing the accounts.